jamiebyer/hvsr/README.md

 1. Get timeseries miniseed files from GLADOS.
 Convert each station and each day to parquet. (compare sizes)
     - `convert_miniseed_to_parquet(in_path, out_path)`
     - slurm to parallelize

+    - condense timeseries miniseed, combine traces into one file. cut over first few hours and last few hours
+    - remove spikes and save distribution
+    - slice miniseed and save
+    - find the quietest section of night
+        - plot full timeseries and processed section

 2. Get initial stats for full timeseries and save to csv.
     - `get_timeseries_stats(include_outliers, in_path, out_path)`